Fight Notes: UFC 235

 Weili Zhang def.
 Tecia Torres by Unanimous Decision (29-28, 30-27, 30-27)

 I wasn't into this fight at all, and my attention wandered a lot.
 What I do recall was a spirited, albeit incredibly sloppy bunch of grappling exchanges which Zhang got the better of more often than not.
 I'm just going to assume the judges got the score right and move along; this fight wasn't truly terrible but I just couldn't keep focused on it.
 I think there were almsot a half-dozen head-and-arm throws, too.
 Torres was unable to adjust to anything Zhang was doing, which seems to be a consistent issue she has.

 Pedro Munhoz def.
-Cody Garbrandt by Knock Out (punches) @ 4:52 of Round 1
+Cody Garbrandt by KO (punches) @ 4:52 of Round 1

 This was a fairly close fight until Garbrandt decided to just plant his feet and trade shots with Munhoz.
 Both fighters spent the final minute of the fight blasting each other with huge punches, though Garbrandt was just a split-second slower and it cost him dearly.
 Munhoz eventually cracked Garbrandt and spun him around as he fell to the ground.
 Munhoz then quickly pounced on his dazed opponent and put him out completely.